What is HITRUST, and why does it matter?

 What is HITRUST?

 The nice thing about HITRUST is that it has mapped to different frameworks and regulations — such as those laid out by the National Institute of Standards and Technology (NIST), the International Organization for Standardization (ISO) and the Health Insurance Portability and Accountability Act (HIPAA) — into one central control repository.
 Being in compliance with the HITRUST CSF framework helps you to be in compliance with all these other frameworks and regulations, helping you cut down on the overall amount of time and effort your organization has to spend annually on compliance.
-Just take a second and think about how nice it would be to know that your organization is complying with HIPAA or any of the other regulatory requirements by performing a single assessment.
+Just take a second and think about how nice it would be to know that your organization is complying with HIPAA or any of the other regulatory requirements by performing a single HITRUST assessment.
 That’s the kind of peace of mind HITRUST aims to provide to assessed organizations and recipients alike.

 Why HITRUST matters

 HITRUST has 19 domains that get assessed when you undergo HITRUST CSF Certification.
 These domains cover a huge range of security and privacy concerns.
-Their end goal is to make sure you have all the necessary controls in place to drastically reduce the risk your organization takes on via its day-to-day operations.
+Their end goal is to make sure you have all the necessary HITRUST controls in place to drastically reduce the risk your organization takes on via its day-to-day operations.

 What else you should know about HITRUST before getting started